A Country Journey

 data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

-As a Land Agent specialising in rural planning, the countryside is my workplace.
-Now, with my one-horsepower companion, Scarlet, my Dales Pony, whose ancestors also worked the land, I undertake long-distance, multi-day horse hikes, linking places on foot.
+As a Land Agent specialising in rural planning, the countryside has long been my workplace.
+Now, alongside my one-horsepower companion Scarlet, a Dales Pony whose ancestors also worked the land, I undertake long-distance, multi-day horse hikes linking landscapes, history, and communities on foot.

-On 14 April 2026, Scarlet and I will embark on a new 200-mile, multi-day horse hike across Dorset, walking to 30 Iron Age hillforts.
-Travelling between these iconic landmarks, which have stood for over 3,000 years, we will pass through the changing countryside and communities around them.
+In April 2026, Scarlet and I embarked on a 200-mile horse hike across Dorset, walking to 30 Iron Age hillforts.
+Travelling slowly between these ancient landmarks, many of which have stood for over 3,000 years, allowed us to experience the changing countryside and the communities that surround them in a very different way.

 The Long Way Home

 In October 2024, Scarlet and I completed a three-week, 200-mile horse hike from my childhood home in Surrey to Dorset.
-We passed through the Surrey farm where I had worked as an agricultural student, then continued through Sussex, Hampshire, and Wiltshire before returning home to Dorset.
+We passed through the Surrey farm where I had worked as an agricultural student, then continued through Sussex, Hampshire, and Wiltshire on the journey home.

 If you would like to meet Scarlet and me along the way, do get in touch.